voxel51/eta/examples/demo_cats/README.md

-# Cat Detection + Classification Demo
+# Cat Detection and Classification Demo

-This demo shows how to run an object detection and classification pipeline that uses a pre-trained `eta.detectors.TFModelsDetector` model to detect cats in a directory of images and also uses a pre-trained `eta.classifiers.VGG16Classifier` to predict the breed of cat from the entire image.
+This demo runs an object detection and classification pipeline that uses a pre-trained `eta.detectors.TFModelsDetector` model to detect cats in a directory of images and then uses a pre-trained `eta.classifiers.VGG16Classifier` to predict the breed of cat from the entire image.

 ## Instructions

-To run an `detect_and_classify_images` pipeline, simply execute the following:
+To run the `detect_and_classify_images` pipeline, simply execute the following:

 ```
-# detect cats
 eta build -r detect-classify-cats.json --run-now
 ```